 Great – now make sure your logo is optimized for social.
-If not, that’s the first variation to add to your list.
-And, more often than not, you’ll need a submark, brandmark or wordmark.
+More often than not, this means adding a submark, brandmark or wordmark to your logo suite.

-And then, as your business changes and grows, you’ll start to realize what is needed.
-What logo is working, what’s not and where you can make some changes.
+Then, as your business changes and grows, you’ll start to realize what is needed; what logo is working, what’s not and where you can make some changes.

 Remember – your brand will evolve and grow along with your business.
 By having a variety of logo variations in your arsenal, you’re setting yourself up for success by giving your brand a professional look across different applications.